Assistant Dean of the School of Music Associate Professor of Music Theory

-Dr. Smucker currently serves as the Director of Music Theory at Stetson University, overseeing all core music theory, aural training, and functional keyboard courses.
+Peter Smucker currently serves as the Assistant Dean of the School of Music at Stetson University, overseeing all core music theory, aural training, and functional keyboard courses.
 Recent research topics include pitch-class set combinatorial processes in the music of Elliott Carter, and sonic representations of alcohol in video games and multimedia.

 - Music Theory